What’s an Air Conditioning Dry Charge?

 - Greater energy efficiency for reduced cost of comfort

-- Leading technology to lower humidity
+- Modern technology to reduce humidity

-- Current production refrigerant solutions allowing longer life and extended availability of refrigerant
+- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant

-- Extended warranty periods for significant peace of mind
+- Expanded warranty periods for even greater peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Ozone friendly refrigerant that protects the environment
+- Ozone friendly refrigerant for lower impact on the environment

-- Matched coil solutions for improved reliability and guaranteed cooling and heating performance
+- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

 Absolutely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
-As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
 Until that time however, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.